Draft vector data now available

 Populated places team: Leo Dillon, Kate Leroux, Brandon Plewe, and Zhauxu Sui

 A huge thanks to all the volunteers working to rebuild a better Natural Earth!
 If you enjoy geographic research and working with geodata, you are welcome to join us.

 Tom Patterson and Nathaniel Vaughn Kelso

 Have you spotted a problem?
 Or do you want to become a Natural Earth volunteer?
 We would like to hear from you.

 Map created with new Natural Earth hydrography data

 These preliminary data are a work in progress.
 Use with appropriate caution.

-The world hydrography dataset also includes draft country borders (Admin0) and Canada province and US state borders (Admin1 ).
+The world hydrography dataset also includes draft country borders (Admin0) and province or state borders (Admin1) for Austrailia, Canada, Mexico, and the US.
 Admin1 borders for other countries will be released in the future.